bikemazzell/breach-data-storage/examples/collection1.md

 	- This means a field (most likely password) has a quote it in and MongoDB needs to have these a) doubled and b) the whole field surrounded by quotes
 	- We solve this with the following command
 		- `sed -i "s/\"/\"\"/g;s/,/\",\"/g;s/^/\"/;s/$/\"/" extra-combined.csv`
+- Now you can injest the CSV file via `mongoimport`

 # Takeaways
 - Examine the files carefully to avoid surprises in form of bad data